krystianbajno/phishlookup/README.md

 - **Comprehensive Permutations**: Supports a wide range of mutation methods to simulate potential phishing domains.
 - **TLD Variations**: Tests domains across different top-level domains (TLDs).
-- **Phishing Detection**: Identify domains that could be used for typosquatting or impersonation.
+- **Phishing Detection**: Identify domains that could be used for typosquatting or impersonation, including punycode letter domains.
 - **Fast & Extensible**: Uses multi-threading for quick scans and allows for easy integration of custom dictionaries and TLDs.

 # Installation